KNIT (AM): Sports format

-KFNZ featured programming from the CBS Sports Radio Network.
+KFNZ featured programming from CBS Sports Radio.
 It was the flagship station for the Utah Grizzlies.
 KFNZ was also responsible for providing analysis and coverage for the BYU Cougars, University of Utah Utes, Salt Lake Bees, Utah State Aggies, and Weber State Wildcats.

 Religious format

 Cumulus elected to sell the land used for KFNZ's transmitter site, due to its increased value in the expanding Salt Lake City real estate market.
-On February 27, 2017 the station ceased broadcasting, and the next day Cumulus filed with the FCC to cancel its license.
+On February 27, 2017, the station ceased broadcasting, and the next day Cumulus filed with the FCC to cancel its license.
 However, Cumulus subsequently received an offer to buy the station for $100,000 from Vic Michael of Kona Coast Radio, owner of radio stations in Hawaii, Arizona, Colorado and Wyoming.
 Therefore, Cumulus rescinded its license surrender request, instead filing for a Special Temporary Authorization to temporarily remain silent.

-The sale was completed on August 22, 2017, and on October 18, 2017 the new owners changed the station's call letters to KNIT.
+The sale was completed on August 22, 2017, and on October 18, 2017, the new owners changed the station's call letters to KNIT.
 Kona Coast Radio was required to relocate the transmitter site, and the station remained off the air for two years during this process.
-In 2019, KNIT resumed broadcasting as a Christian radio station, becoming a "Your Network of Praise" affiliate.
-KNIT was now transmitting from a site sharing KJJC's tower, which required a power reduction from the original 5,000 to 730 watts.
+In 2019, KNIT resumed broadcasting as a Christian radio station, becoming a Your Network of Praise affiliate.
+KNIT was now transmitting from KJJC's tower, which required a power reduction from the original 5,000 to 730 watts.

-Effective June 6, 2020, Vic Michael transferred KNIT's license from Kona Coast Radio to his also wholly-owned Michael Radio Company, LLC.
+Effective June 6, 2020, Vic Michael transferred KNIT's license from Kona Coast Radio to his also wholly owned Michael Radio Company, LLC.
 Effective March 18, 2021, Michael sold the station to Hi-Line Radio Fellowship, Inc. for $200,000.